JeremieMG/Kaiju_to_kraken/README.md

 ```
 ./kraken_maker.py [Kaiju_file] > [output]
 ```
-### Impotant note: Be sure that the both scripts are in the same folder.
+### Important note: Be sure that the both scripts are in the same folder.